Lina Ishaq

-Lina Ishaq (born June 22, 1972) is a Swedish-Iraqi terrorist convicted of genocide in Syria.
+Lina Laina Ishaq (born June 22, 1972) is a Swedish-Iraqi terrorist convicted of war crimes and genocide in Syria.
+She was the first time a person in Scandinavia had been tried for such a crime.

 Biography

-Born in Iraq, Ishaq came to Sweden as a child with her family who settled in Halmstad.
-She grew up in a Christian family and attended high school at Sannarpsgymnasiet in Halmstad, and played football for Astrio in the Damallsvenskan.

-In 2013, she was radicalized in Halmstad, and moved with her husband and five children to IS-controlled Raqqa in Syria.
+Born in Iraq, Ishaq came to Sweden in 1973 as a child with her family, who settled in Halmstad.
+She grew up in a Christian family and attended high school at Sannarpsgymnasiet in Halmstad; she played football for Astrio in the Damallsvenskan.
+In the early 1990s she got a degree in nursing and worked at a children's hospital.
+In the mid-1990s, she met a Muslim man, Jiro Mehho, and converted to Islam to marry him.
+Mehho was Lebanese and had lived in Sweden since 1990.
+He and Ishaq had a nikah ceremony in 1996, and entered into a legal marriage the following year.